amirgholami/adahessian/README.md

 AdaHessian is a second order based optimizer for the neural network training based on PyTorch.
 The library supports the training of convolutional neural networks for now and will support transformer-based models soon.

-Please see [this paper](https://arxiv.org/pdf/2006.00719.pdf) for details of the algorithm.
+Please see [this paper](https://arxiv.org/pdf/2006.00719.pdf) for more details on the AdaHessian algorithm.

 ## Usage